 So, we must distinguish abstract systems from concrete systems.

 “At this point we must be clear about how a "system" is to be defined.

-Our first impulse is to point at [a real world entity repeating a behavior] and to say "the system is that thing there".
+Our first impulse is to point at [some real entity or machine] and to say "the system is that thing there".

 This method, however, has a fundamental disadvantage: every material object contains no less than an infinity of variables and therefore of possible systems.

 Any suggestion that we should study "all" the facts is unrealistic, and actually the attempt is never made.